2008 List of All Films Watched

 PERFECT SPORT (d.
 Anthony O'Brien) ***

-THE INCREDIBLE HULK (d.
+INCREDIBLE HULK, THE (d.
 Louis Leterrier) King Kong meets Godzilla except they're people.
 Good f/x, Norton fine, film flawed. ** 1/4

 SEX AND THE CITY (d.
 Michael Patrick King) Great fashions, sappy, predictable...but it kept getting better as it went on. ** 3/4